Soward History, Family Crest & Coats of Arms

 The Yorkshire Poll Tax Rolls of 1379 listed Hugo Syward and Johanna Swyard.

-Important Dates for the Soward family
+Early History of the Soward family

 This web page shows only a small excerpt of our Soward research.
 Another 95 words (7 lines of text) covering the years 1053, 1641, 1658, 1701, 1657 and 1715 are included under the topic Early Soward History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Soward have been found, including Seward, Sewerd, Saward and others.